caglar10ur/sonos/mcp-server/README.md

 ## Usage

-The server can be run with different transport mechanisms by setting the `MCP_TRANSPORT` environment variable.
+The server can be run with different transport mechanisms by providing the `-transport` command-line argument.

 ### Stdio (Default)

-If `MCP_TRANSPORT` is not set, the server will communicate over standard input/output.
+If the `-transport` flag is not provided or set to an unknown value, the server will communicate over standard input/output.

 ```bash
 ./mcp-server